-The mineral reserve estimate includes the Santa Cruz, Porvenir Norte, Milache and Porvenir Cuatro areas of the mine.
+The mineral reserve estimate includes the Santa Cruz, Porvenir Norte, Milache and Porvenir Cuatro areas of the mine with an effective date of December 31, 2022.

 The mining breakeven cut-off grade includes internal stope dilution and was utilized to generate the stope designs for defining the reserves.
 The cut-off is stated as silver equivalent since the ratio between gold and silver is variable and both commodities are sold.
 Silver equivalent grade is calculated as the silver grade plus gold grade multiplied by 80, taking into account gold and silver prices and expected mill recoveries.